 In Denver, private real estate developers that build projects of 30 or more units are required to offer a number of units as affordable homes within their housing development.
 Historically speaking Denver’s property values have increased faster than average salaries.
 The affordable housing program (covenant) exists to ensure that there will be housing in central Denver that moderate-income buyers can afford, now and in the future.

-A buyer must submit an appliance to become eligible to purchase an Income Qualified Home.
+A buyer must submit an application to become eligible to purchase an Income Qualified Home.
 An eligible buyers must make less than or equal to 80% of the Denver area median income.
 The income cap for buyers also varies according to the number of people in the household.
 To get an idea of income limits take a look at the Area Median Income at 80% based on the number of people in your household:

 Income qualifying buyers are able to purchase a property in an area (or building) that they may have been priced out of at normal market prices.
 The property deed is restricted to only be transferred to other income qualified buyers, for now and in the future.